dsc-courses/dsc30-2023-su/projects/deques.md

 <details markdown="block">
 <summary>What am I submitting at the end of this project?</summary>

-Satisfactory completion of the project requires a **video-recorded individual presentation that addresses all the green "Deliverable" callouts**.
+Satisfactory completion of the project requires a **video-recorded individual presentation that addresses all the green callouts** and your **implementations**.
 Your video presentation should additionally meet the following requirements:

 - Your presentation should not be much longer than 6 minutes and should include your voiceover.
 (Your video is appreciated but not necessary.)
 - Your presentation should include some kind of visually-organizing structure, such as slides or a document.
 - After submitting to Canvas, add a submission comment linking to your slides or document.

+Submit your program code to the corresponding assignment in Ed Lessons by uploading all of your implementations.
 </details>

 ## Setup